nscale/usrv-dev/.github/README.md

 ## More then just a function

 It may look like usrv pushes you down the road of single independent "functions".
-While think being able to go down to that level is interesting, it should be a limitation.
+While think being able to go down to that level is interesting, it shouldn't be a limitation.
 With that, you can still use seneca plugins.

 To define a plugin simple add this to your `srvfile`: